 Everything in nature seems to grow almost in front of your eyes at the moment.
 The spring sun entices both us and plants out to enjoy it, but as you may have discovered by optimistically leaving your coat at home, it’s still quite chilly and will be for a while yet.

 At this time of year, British-grown hardy greens and root veg keep us going, but the first of our homegrown new season veg is not quite yet ready.

-Working in partnership with organic growers in Spain and on Riverford’s farm in the Vendee area of France means that, although they are geographically pretty close to our coast, the difference in latitude provides warmer, longer days.
-This brings some welcome additions to veg boxes while UK crops are still emerging, and means there is no use of environmentally-disastrous heated greenhouses or air-freighted produce to bridge this gap.
+This brings some welcome additions to plates while UK crops are still emerging, and means there is no use of environmentally-disastrous heated greenhouses or air-freighted produce to bridge this gap.

 Asparagus is always so eagerly anticipated and highly sought after.
 Its subtle flavour is a real delicacy – the fact they grow from dormant plants called ‘crowns’ makes them sound very regal too.
 A wild plant first cultivated by the Egyptians, it was a Roman delicacy (Julius Caesar is alleged to have eaten asparagus with melted butter).
 Served at the royal courts of Europe and much loved by Louis XIV, after the 18th Century it was enjoyed by all again, not just nobility.

 Interested in growing your own?
 The RHS has a comprehensive guide here and Garden Organic has tips and factsheets here.
 If you can get your hands on some asparagus or tender broad beans now, here are some new ideas from Riverford chef Bob Andrew to try: